tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>What is the difference between trading signals and technical indicators?</summary><br>

 Technical indicators are metrics used to evaluate stock price movements, while trading signals are the point which those indicators suggest a time to buy or sell.
+A good trading strategy will utlize both as one plays off the other.

 <blockquote>
 <details>